 How to thread a sewing machine?

-Now that you are familiar with the sewing machine needles' types and sizes, we can proceed further.
+Now that you are familiar with the sewing machine needles’ types and sizes, we can proceed further.
 One of the most complicated things about the sewing machine is fixing the threads.
-But it will not be a problem for you anymore as we are going shed lights on how to thread a sewing machine.
+But it will not be a problem for you anymore as we are going to shed light on how to thread a sewing machine.

-You will indeed be a master in threading a sewing machine after completion of this section.
-So let's start with the guide to thread a sewing machine.
+You will indeed be a master in threading a sewing machine after the completion of this section.
+So let’s start with the guide to thread a sewing machine.

 Things to do before starting

 - Choose the type and colour of the thread that you have to use.